-This quarter, Zendesk's quarterly revenue was once again up a very solid 29% year on year.
-On top of that, revenue increased $20.1 million quarter on quarter, a very strong improvement on the $14.5 million increase in Q1 2021, which shows acceleration of growth, and is great to see.
+This was a standout quarter for Zendesk, with the quarterly revenue up an absolutely stunning 32.4% year on year, which is above average for the company.
+On top of that, revenue increased $28.7 million quarter on quarter, a very strong improvement on the $20.1 million increase in Q2 2021, and a sign of re-acceleration of growth.

-Analysts covering the company are expecting the revenues to grow 26.9% over the next twelve months, although we would expect them to review their estimates once they get to read these results.
+Analysts covering the company are expecting the revenues to grow 25.1% over the next twelve months, although estimates are likely to change post earnings.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Zendesk's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 79% in Q2.
+Zendesk's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 79.7% in Q3.

 That means that for every $1 in revenue the company had $0.79 left to spend on developing new products, marketing & sales and the general administrative overhead.
 Trending up over the last year, this is a good gross margin that allows companies like Zendesk to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.

-With market capitalisation of $17.8 billion, more than $938.3 million in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.
+Sporting a market capitalization of $14.7 billion, more than $953.8 million in cash and with positive free cash flow over the last twelve months, we're confident that Zendesk has the resources it needs to pursue a high growth business strategy.

 Is Now The Time?

 When considering Zendesk, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-We think Zendesk is a good business.
-Its revenue growth has been solid, and that growth rate is expected to increase in the short term!
+We think Zendesk is a solid business.
+Its revenue growth has been solid.
 On top of that, its impressive gross margins are indicative of excellent business economics, and its strong free cash flow generation gives it re-investment options.

-Zendesk's price to sales ratio based on the next twelve months is 12.2, suggesting that the market is expecting more moderate growth, relative to the hottest tech stocks.
-There is definitely a lot of things to like about Zendesk and looking at the tech landscape right now, it seems that the company trades at a pretty interesting price point.
+Zendesk's price to sales ratio based on the next twelve months is 9.2, suggesting that the market is expecting more steady growth, relative to the hottest tech stocks.
+There are definitely things to like about Zendesk and looking at the tech landscape right now, it seems that it doesn't trade at an unreasonable price point.